Sorin-Popescu135/Image-Compressing/README.md

 - **breaking**: Recursively subdivides blocks based on color variation and constructs the quadtree.
 - **Get_Level_Nodes**: Extracts nodes at a specific level of the quadtree for output.
 - **FreeArbor**: Frees memory allocated for the entire quadtree structure.

-## License
-This project is open-source and available for modification and distribution.